ahakimsheik7/100-nights-sfmc/README.md

    - Used table-based layouts and inline styles to ensure consistent rendering across major email clients like Gmail, Outlook, and Yahoo.

 4. **Brand-Focused Design**:
-   - Maintained branding guidelines for Somali Camel Milk, including colors, fonts, and layout.
+   - Maintained branding guidelines for Tayo360 and Somali Camel Milk, including colors, fonts, and layout.

 5. **Accessibility Enhancements**:
    - Included descriptive `alt` attributes for all images.